indra2001/indra2001-Sea-Border-Alert-System-For-FisherMen-using-RSSI-AND-GPS/README.md

 - adaptor

-- Jumperires for connecting the components.
+- Jumper wires for connecting the components.

 | USING GPS        | Project Setup Instructions                                                               |
 | ----------------- | ------------------------------------------------------------------ |